San Diego Car Accident Lawyer

 Contact Appropriate Parties

 After an accident, it’s important to notify your insurance agent as soon as possible.
 They will assist you through the process and protect your rights.
-If you sustained injures and believe you may have grounds for filing a personal injury lawsuit, contact a lawyer and discuss your options.
+If you sustained injures and believe you may have grounds for filing a personal injury lawsuit, contact one of our accident attorneys here in San Diego and discuss your options.

 Things to Avoid Following a Car Accident